Log in

 5. Durham Park & Ride

-For students who own a car and live outside the Durham City Centre, Durham Park & Ride service allows you to park you car at three sites (Belmont, Sniperley and Howlands) and take a direct bus to the city centre.
-Bus runs every 10 minutes and operates from Monday to Saturday, 7.00am - 7.00pm.
+For students who own a car and live outside the Durham City Centre, the Durham Park & Ride service allows you to park your car at three sites (Belmont, Sniperley and Howlands) and take a direct bus to the city centre.
+Bus runs every 10 minutes and operates from Monday to Saturday, 7.00 am-7.00 pm.
 The Howlands Park & Ride is particularly useful as it is located right next to the Josephine Butler and Stephenson Colleges, making it a strategic hub for students in the south of the city.

 Student Life at Durham University